Lucrasoft/Splitter/GAME.md

 After that you send the response back in the following format

 `<number> <x> <y>`
+Number being one of the numbers of the rolled dice

 Heres a example loop:

-(everything prefixed with # is send to your program)
+The lines prefixed with a # is what is send to your bot its not prefixed with a # when the tester runs your bot.

 ```
 # 8 7 22